Gaius-Augustus/GALBA/README.md

 What is GALBA?
 ===============

 The rapidly growing number of sequenced genomes requires fully automated methods for accurate gene structure annotation.
 Here, we provide a fully automated gene pipeline that trains AUGUSTUS<sup name="a3">[R3, ](#f3)</sup><sup name="a4">[R4](#f4)</sup> for a novel species and subsequently predicts genes with AUGUSTUS in the genome of that species.
-GALBA uses protein sequences of **one closely related species** to generate a training gene set for AUGUSTUS with either miniprot<sup name="a1">[R1, ](#f1)</sup> or GenomeThreader<sup name="a2">[R2](#f2)</sup>.
-After training, GALBA uses the evidence from training genes during gene prediction.
+GALBA uses the protein sequences of **one closely related species** to generate a training gene set for AUGUSTUS with either miniprot<sup name="a1">[R1, ](#f1)</sup> or GenomeThreader<sup name="a2">[R2](#f2)</sup>.
+After training, GALBA uses the evidence from protein to genome alignment during gene prediction.

 :warning: Please note that the popular BRAKER<sup name="a5">[R5, ](#f5)</sup><sup name="a6">[R6](#f6)</sup> pipeline might produce more accurate results.
-Instead of using protein sequences of only one closely related species, **BRAKER is capable of using proteins of a large sequence database** where the species in the database must not necessarily be closely related to the target species.
+Instead of using protein sequences of only one closely related species, **BRAKER is capable of using proteins from a large sequence database** where the species in the database must not necessarily be closely related to the target species.
 BRAKER can also incorporate RNA-Seq data.
 In contrast to GALBA, BRAKER achieves high gene prediction accuracy even in the absence of the annotation of very closely related species (and in the absence of RNA-Seq data).

 Keys to successful gene prediction
 ==================================